 Scholarships cover tuition, fees, a book allowance, and a monthly subsistence allowance referred to as a “stipend.”
 Stipends range from $300-$500 monthly depending on the student’s academic classification (freshman, sophomore, junior, senior).

-General Military Course
+General Military Course (GMC)

 Students in the three-year program must be concurrently enrolled in both the freshman (100-level) and the sophomore (200-level) courses each semester of their sophomore year.

-Professional Officers Course
+Professional Officers Course (POC)

 Students are accepted into the POC on a competitive basis provided they have at least two years of full-time undergraduate course work remaining.
-Performance in the GMC and the field training encampment are among the factors considered.
+Performance in the GMC and the Field Training encampment are among the factors considered.

 Leadership Laboratory consists of a series of 1-credit hour labs that accompany the academic class each semester throughout the program.
 As part of the GMC and POC, the student is a member of an organized cadet corps that conducts a leadership laboratory.
 Instruction is conducted within the framework of the cadet corps with a progression of experiences designed to develop each student’s leadership potential.

-Students in the program compete to attend a four-week field training encampment at Maxwell Air Force Base, AL. Students attend this encampment the summer between their sophomore and junior years.
+Students in the program compete to attend a two to three-week field training encampment at Maxwell Air Force Base, AL. Students attend this encampment the summer between their sophomore and junior years.
 Encampment expenses are paid for by the U.S. Air Force.